macastrogimenez/MyPPCPRepo/README.md

 About:

-- basic principles of concurrency, dealing with shared resources and synchronization.
+- basic principles of concurrency: dealing with shared resources and synchronization.
-- challenges of managing shared state in concurrent programming, including race conditions and deadlocks.
 - practical experience with Java's concurrency utilities, such as threads, locks, and atomic variables.
 - importance of designing thread-safe classes and methods to ensure data integrity in multi-threaded environments.
 - hands-on experience with debugging and testing concurrent programs to identify and resolve synchronization issues.